Do you want to install and set up All in One SEO for WordPress?

 Edit Robots.txt and .htaccess Files

-You can do that by visiting All in One SEO » Tools page.
+You can do this by visiting the All in One SEO » Tools page.
 From here, you will find the option to edit the robots.txt and .htaccess files.

 Manipulate Your WordPress RSS Feeds